Paid Community Pricing: The Churn Math You Need

 How do I raise my community price without losing members?

 Lock existing members at their current rate and apply the new price only to new joins.
-Announce the increase two weeks in advance with a clear reason tied to new value.
+Announce the increase 60 to 90 days in advance with a clear reason tied to new value.
 Case study data shows that price increases applied this way result in under 2 percent cancellation rates, even with increases of 20 percent or more.